pln606/ta/README.txt

 GENERAL USAGE NOTES
 ———————————————————

--   TestListElement is used to create an object of ListElement and test its methods, as per Phase 1.
--   TestLinkedList is the main class used in Assignment #3, it includes methods of adding, deleting, finding list elements, and a method to print the full list, as per Phase 1 of Assignment #3.
+-   TestLinkedList is the main class used in Assignment #3, it includes methods of adding, deleting, finding list elements, and a method to print the full list, as per Phase 1 and 2 of Assignment #3.
--   Phase 1 is finished as of 10/18/2017, the method of traversing the unsorted linked list is head to tail.

 INSTALL INFORMATION
 ———————————————————